Who is a Project Manager?

 The most important thing to keep in mind for a project manager is to create a timeline for the project and adhere to it.
 It is very important for the whole team to know what tasks are expected to be completed from their end and at what time.
 Hence, according to the timeline of the project, the team members would keep the right pace in finishing their tasks and ensure that everything is delivered on time.

 4. Monitoring the Project and Providing Inputs when Required

 The project manager should keep track of the project at each step and make sure that the assigned tasks are being delivered as expected.
 Also, he/ she should make sure to communicate with all the team members to track their progress individually and likewise provide input to better their performances if required.

 5. Motivate the Team

-Setting up the team, assigning tasks and creating a deadline is not the only thing which needs to be done, a good project manager should make sure to acknowledge the hard work of all the members of the team and accordingly provide rewards and compensation to keep them motivated.
-Not all the members are equally driven to achieve the goal, hence it is necessary to communicate with them individually to understand what they require to accomplish their tasks and help them with that so they can align their own growth with the project’s growth and put their best efforts.
+Setting up the team, assigning tasks, and creating a deadline is not the only thing that needs to be done; a good project manager should make sure to acknowledge the hard work of all the members of the team and accordingly provide rewards and compensation to keep them motivated.
+Not all the members are equally driven to achieve the goal; hence it is necessary to communicate with them individually to understand what they require to accomplish their tasks and help them with that so they can align their own growth with the project’s growth and put their best efforts.